apiwatc/python-chapter-projects/README.md

 # Python projects from the book
-# Automate the Boring Stuff with Python
+# "Automate the Boring Stuff with Python"